-With laptop and math for a better future: power generation from sunbeams
+With laptop and math for a better future: Generating power with sunlight

 Nuclear and coal power have taken their toll.
 The world needs new, clean energy.
 But how can we design power plants that do without CO2 emissions and nuclear waste?
 And can mathematics and computers help answer this question?
 The answer is yes!
 In this workshop, pupils in small teams plan a solar power plant that uses mirrors and solar radiation to generate energy.
 Anyone who enjoys mathematics, likes to work with the computer and perhaps wonders how he can improve our future with it, is exactly right here!